 The EU has made special provisions to enable the United Kingdom to continue in both Peace and Interreg V-A in a no-deal situation, if the United Kingdom continues to pay for its share of those programmes.
 The transitional powers in this instrument enable the United Kingdom to make such payments to the EU to enable our continued participation in the event of a no-deal.
 That is consistent with our general commitments to Peace and Interreg V-A. In this arrangement, the European regulations do not need to be retained.
 The United Kingdom will sign an agreement with the EU to ensure that programme beneficiaries continue to follow relevant rules.
 The transitional provision to pay the guarantee to European territorial co-operation beneficiaries also ensures that beneficiaries of cross-border programmes other than Peace and Interreg V-A can be paid sums from the guarantee.
 Specifically, this provision gives Her Majesty’s Government and the devolved Administrations the appropriate powers to ensure that UK partners of such cross-border projects can receive the guarantee through domestic arrangements, to safeguard for all possible no-deal scenarios.

-Among such scenarios, the House should note that in a no-deal, without further changes to the European Commission’s regulations, UK organisations would be unable to continue in the majority of European territorial co-operation programmes, other than Peace and Interreg V-A, as they would not have third country access to the programmes.
+Among such scenarios, the House should note that in a no deal, without further changes to the European Commission’s regulations, UK organisations would be unable to continue in the majority of European territorial co-operation programmes, other than Peace and Interreg V-A, as they would not have third country access to the programmes.
 This instrument is designed to enable UK partners to access funding in such a scenario.
-The EU has published a no-deal regulation that would allow the UK to continue participating in EU programmes in the event of a no-deal until December 2019.
+The EU has published a no-deal regulation that would allow the UK to continue participating in EU programmes in the event of no deal until December 2019.
 However, that would depend on the UK agreeing to continue to contribute to the 2019 budget as if we were a member state.
 This proposal is subsidiary and without prejudice to the EU’s specific proposal on Peace and Interreg V-A. The Government are currently analysing the Commission’s proposal, but hon.
 Members should rest assured that this instrument will allow the guarantee on European territorial co-operation programmes to be distributed in any scenario.

 Without this statutory instrument, delivery Departments would not have the powers to pay out the guarantee to beneficiaries of European territorial co-operation programmes.